ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-3.md

 ### Adding a focus cycler

-{@link module:ui/focuscycler~FocusCycler `FocusCycler`} will allow the user to navigate through all the children of our form view, cycling over them.
-Check how our navigation works now in our form view - we can use `tab` to move from the first input field to the second, but then the focus leaves the form, and the editor itself.
+The {@link module:ui/focuscycler~FocusCycler `FocusCycler`} will allow the user to navigate through all the children of our form view, cycling over them.
+Check how our navigation works now in our form view &ndash; we can use <kbd>Tab</kbd> to move from the first input field to the second, but then the focus leaves the form, and the editor itself.
 Let's fix that.

-Import the `FocusCycler` class, and create its instance in the form view `constructor()`.
-You need to pass an object with focusables (so our `childViews` collection), the focus tracker, the keystroke handler, and the actions connected to different keystrokes.
+We import the `FocusCycler` class, and create its instance in the form view `constructor()`.
+We need to pass an object with focusables (so our `childViews` collection), the focus tracker, the keystroke handler, and the actions connected to different keystrokes.

 ```js
 // abbreviation/abbreviationview.js